 Schools are uniquely positioned to promote consumption of healthy food as well as to teach cooking skills.
 The provision of healthy food ensures that the students eat what they learn about healthy eating in the classroom.
 Better food at school can also have positive impact on students’ performances.
 On the other hand, the ability to cook not only gives students the possibility to avoid processed food, but also the opportunity to become independent adults.

-The 3E model for healthy school cafeterias
+The 3E model for healthy students and better school cafeterias

 We’ve seen it too many times: teachers, parents, nutritionists, food caterers and even politicians discussing what food students should eat at school.
 But nobody ever asks those that will eat this food: the students themselves!
 I think that the students should instead be involved in the planning of the school menus.
 Together with other colleagues in Italy we have done this many times and invited the students to discuss what food should be served at the canteen and I’ve been surprised to see that they also asked for healthy food such as chickpeas.
 In Sweden every school has a committee called “Matråd” that discusses about the school cafeteria and where the students (including young children) are involved and can express their opinions.